Dr J. Thomas Hewitt (BS, MDiv, MLitt, PhD)

 Areas of interest for supervision

-I supervise a range of research focusing on various texts and corpora of the New Testament and Second Temple Judaism, and investigating topics such as christology, messianism, early scriptural interpretation (including, but not limited to, 'New Testament use of the Old Testament'), pneumatology, ethnicity, and apocalypticism.
-I am very happy to hear from prospective applicants to our MTh/MSc in Biblical Studies and our PhD in New Testament and Christian Origins.
+I supervise a range of research focusing on various texts and corpora of the early Christianity and Second Temple Judaism and investigating topics such as christology, messianism, early scriptural interpretation (including, but not limited to, 'New Testament use of the Old Testament'), pneumatology, ethnicity, the ascended Christ, apocalyptic literature, and the Pauline epistles.
+I am very happy to hear from prospective applicants to our Taught MTh/MSc, MTh/MSc by Research, and PhD programmes.

 Research summary

-My research interest concern intersections of early Christianity and ancient Judaism, ranging across issues such as the Pauline epistles, christology, messianism, ancient scriptural interpretation, apocalypticism, and mysticism.
+My research interests concern intersections of early Christianity and ancient Judaism, ranging across issues such as the Pauline epistles, christology, messianism, ancient scriptural interpretation, apocalypticism, and mysticism.

 Invited speaker